 - preventing or reducing a serious threat to anyone’s health or safety.

 Comply with the law.
-We will share your PHI if state or federal laws require it, including with the Department of Health and Human Services if it wants to see that we’re complying with federal privacy law.
+We may share your PHI to the extent that use or disclosure is required by state or federal, including with the Department of Health and Human Services if it wants to see that we’re complying with federal privacy law.

 Respond to organ and tissue donation requests and work with a medical examiner or funeral director.
 We can share your PHI with organ procurement organizations.
 We can share PHI with a coroner, medical examiner, or funeral director when an individual dies.